-As States Rush to Reopen, Scientists Fear a Coronavirus Comeback
+As states rush to reopen, scientists fear a coronavirus comeback

 “Most likely,” he added, “12 weeks work much better than four to six weeks.”

-Uncontrolled Experiments
+Uncontrolled experiments

 Frieden, the former CDC director, now runs Resolve to Save Lives, the public health advocacy group that has issued detailed reopening guidelines.